SAJAZIR- icatibant injection

 What should I avoid while using SAJAZIR?

-Tiredness, drowsiness, and dizziness can occur in people who take SAJAZIR.
-If this occurs, do not drive a car, use machinery, or do anything that needs you to be alert.
+Tiredness, drowsiness, and dizziness can happen in people who take SAJAZIR.
+If this happens, do not drive a car, use machinery, or do anything that needs you to be alert.

 What are the possible side effects of SAJAZIR?